Performance Bio

 Ms. Garrison is a frequent concert soloist in Canada and the U.S. She especially enjoys working in tandem with artists, improvisers and composers to foster new works and promote music for a more harmonious world.

 Ali was a proud founding member and soloist with the renowned Nathaniel Dett Chorale, and as such performed for such luminaries as Nelson Mandela and Graca Machel, Muhammad Ali, Bishop Desmond Tutu, Jesse Norman, Kathleen Battle, Stephen Lewis and was privileged to be Canada’s “gift” to President Obama’s Inauguration festivities.
-It was for this pioneering ensemble that Ali co-wrote the educational series, “Canaan Lan’.

 Comments are closed.